GoogleCloudPlatform/emblem/README.md

-# Emblem staging repository
+# Emblem Giving: A Sample Application

-This is a staging repository for the Serverless Recoverability project.
-(Codename `Emblem`)
+> This sample application is only for learning purpsoes.

+Emblem Giving demonstrates a complex, end-to-end serverless architecture.
+It showcases continuous delivery and trouble recovery wrapped up in a donation sample app.

+Real financial transactions are not made, and the giving campaigns in the app may not be real.

 ---